jaideng123/jaideng123.github.io/_posts/blogposts/2023-04-30-UnityToUnreal.md

 ## But I really need to nest actors under other actors like in Unity:
 First think about if you really need to, is this functionality better as a reusable component?

-If you still decide you really need to, you should do it at runtime with [AttachActorToComponent](https://docs.unrealengine.com/5.0/en-US/BlueprintAPI/Transformation/AttachActorToComponent/)
+If you still decide you really need to, you should do it at runtime by spawning the actor and using [AttachActorToComponent](https://docs.unrealengine.com/5.0/en-US/BlueprintAPI/Transformation/AttachActorToComponent/).
+This allows you

-here's an example from my bowling game of how I attach a ball to a hand socket:
+Here's an example of how you would do that:

 {% highlight cpp %}
+// In Blueprint, you would use Spawn Actor From Class instead const ABall* CurrentBall = GetWorld()->SpawnActor<ABall>(ABall::StaticClass, SpawnTransform);

 const FAttachmentTransformRules BallAttachmentRules(
     EAttachmentRule::KeepRelative, //  Match Parent Location
     EAttachmentRule::KeepRelative, // Match Parent Rotation,
     EAttachmentRule::KeepWorld,    // Maintain Current Scale
     false);                        // Don't Weld Bodies (not usually relevant) bool attachSuccessful = CurrentBall->AttachToComponent(BallAnchorComp,
                                                       BallAttachmentRules);
-// Check is important here because this can fail for a variety of reasons check(attachSuccessful);
+// It's important to make sure this succeeded as it will sometimes silently fail check(attachSuccessful);
 {% endhighlight %}

+Alternatively, if this is for cosment

 ## FOV Scaling:
 Unreal and Unity use opposite FOV Scaling (Unity keeps it consistent as you stretch horizontally), you can change this to be more consistent with Unity by going to `Config/DefaultEngine.ini` and adding the following snippet to the end of it: